 The first is based on the declaration of an officer and/or D.A.
 When a law enforcement officer suspects that you committed a crime (outside of his/her presence), the officer will attempt to obtain an arrest warrant.

-In order to obtain a warrant, the officer must demonstrate "probable case" that you committed a crime.6 "Probable cause" is a legal standard.
+In order to obtain a warrant, the officer must demonstrate "probable cause" that you committed a crime.6 "Probable cause" is a legal standard.
 It means that there is a reasonable belief that criminal activity is taking place.
-This means that when an officer "pitches"" the case to the District Attorney, he/she has a reasonable belief that you committed the offense.
+This means that when an officer "pitches" the case to the District Attorney, he/she has a reasonable belief that you committed the offense.
+An arrest warrant issued before charges are filed is referred to as a Ramey warrant.

 If, after reviewing the officer's evidence, the D.A. also believes that you should be arrested, the D.A. and/or the officer will present the case to the judge for an arrest warrant.
 If the judge agrees that there is probable cause that (1) a crime was committed, and (2) you committed the alleged offense, the judge will issue the warrant.7